 Structural Training

 First, we must start with the basics.
-Our body consists of bones, joints, tendons, muscles, cartilages, veins, and organs, each having their own function and place.
+Our body consists of bones, joints, tendons, muscles, cartilage, veins, and organs, each having its own function and place.
 Proper alignment is essential, but due to everyday wear and tear, our posture may adapt to poor work ergonomics and habitual slouching.
 So, we must correct ourselves during exercise.

-The first thing we should check is how our spine is aligned and if our thorax is open.
+First, we should check how our spine is aligned and if our thorax is open.
 Lifting our head from the neck and opening our thorax by lifting the solar plexus allows our shoulders to sink naturally into their sockets.
-However, often we tend to pull our shoulders back, which misplaces our center of gravity and affects our mobility.
-Letting our head lean forward and our shoulders cup into the front is unhealthy and prevents us from accessing our core power bank.
+However, often, we tend to pull our shoulders back, which misplaces our center of gravity and affects our mobility.
+Letting our heads lean forward and our shoulders cup into the front is unhealthy and prevents us from accessing our core power bank.
 We must be able to hold our body upright, allowing our center of gravity to pull everything into place and distribute weight in the middle of our body.
-The more our head is upfront or tilted, the more our spine is pressured to carry extra weight caused by gravitational pull on our head.
+The more our head is upfront or tilted, the more our spine is pressured to carry extra weight caused by the gravitational pull on our head.

 Proper alignment enables our organs to function optimally, and our nerves have open passageways to their designated organs.
 Without any obstruction from misalignment and muscular pressure, our nervous system can function well, and we suffer less from mysterious illnesses that cannot be analyzed.